openshift/local-storage-operator/HACKING.md

 Developing on plain k8s is pretty simple.
 Just write your code and use Makefile to build your own images and then update `deploy/operator.yaml` to point to your images and follow rest of the instructions in `deploy/README.md`.

-## For developing on Openshift and OLM
+## For developing on OpenShift and OLM

 1. Same as plain k8s, make your code change and build local-diskmaker and local-storage-operator images.
 Push them to quay or docker.io.
 2. Next we will have to update CSV inside manifests directory to point to those images.